pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 * Precompute information (e.g., sort data)
 * Use a hash table
 * Start by solving small examples and build up to larger ones -- can you spot a pattern?
+* Mistakes are overlooked if you can recognize where you went wrong and fix it.
+Again, being present is key because I’m coaching you the whole way.
+If nerves take hold—pause, deep breath and pay attention to where I’m directing you.
+Concentrate on solving only the problem posed but be prepared to mentally pivot and sanity check along the way.

 ### Optimize
 * Use key details -- is the data sorted, etc.